Your Top Five Questions About EMDR, Answered

 EMDR, or Eye Movement Desensitization and Reprocessing, is a technical phrase used to describe an extremely effective means of treating trauma.
 While EMDR is a comparatively new treatment, clinical trials have shown this technique can speed recovery from trauma.

-The most basic description of EMDR involves moving your eyes in a specific and guided way while working with your clinician to process traumatic memories.
+The most basic description of EMDR involves moving your eyes or "tapping" on either side of your body in a specific and guided way while working with your clinician to process traumatic memories.

 Specially trained clinicians use EMDR in conjunction with other types of therapy as a way to safely approach and process trauma.
 The technique allows you to recall the traumatic event in a way that is less intense, without feeling controlled or destabilized by it.